 Always attentive to quality and sustainability criteria for its products and activities, the various companies in the group all strongly believe in strategies based on - actual and not simply stated - continuous improvement, that can be recognised by everyone as a qualifying element in order to be considered a benchmark in their supply chain.
 Indeed, the parent company obtained the certification of its Quality Management System in 1990, bearing witness to the efforts and care that have always been applied to its activities.
-Over the years other certifications have been added to this, relating to individual products, in addition to the environmental management system and the AEOF certification relating to goods export procedures which, on the basis of the requirements and conditions established by the European Commission, bear witness to the reliability and safety in the international procurement chain of the certified companies.
+Over the years, we have added the Environmental management system certification and, from 2024, the Occupational Health and Safety Management certification, in addition to the AEOF certification relating to goods export procedures which, on the basis of the requirements and conditions established by the European Commission, bear witness to the reliability and safety in the international procurement chain of the certified companies.
+In addition we have many product certifications.